PrairieLearn/PrairieLearn/new_docs/Instructor/HowTos/Assessments/howtoAddAssessmentSet.md

-# How do I create my own assessment set?
+# How do I create my own assessment set or change existing ones?

 [//]: # (A lot of this content was copied from course.md - "Course Configuration".
 Delete from there?)